Passer directement au contenu principal

 Scenario: When a customer asks for a refund

-The buyer reaches out to customer support via WhatsApp and says their package arrived and their item is the wrong size.
+The buyer reaches out to customer support via WhatsApp Business and says their package arrived and their item is the wrong size.
 A chatbot understands the sentiment and intent and identifies that the customer is upset.
 The bot offers self-service resources to help with an exchange, but the customer asks to speak to a human.
 The bot hands off the customer (and all the context from the interaction) to a live agent.

 The customer is angry, saying the sizing chart on the website is confusing, and they need the item by the end of the week.
 They demand a refund, saying they will buy it locally from a competitor.